-Sitting is an Epidemic in New York City
+Sitting: The New Health Epidemic in New York City and America

 Recent studies show that people who sit for prolonged periods of time, whether because of work or general inactivity, have a higher risk of developing back, neck, and spinal injuries that can in turn cause ailments in other parts of the body.